argentlabs/argent-gifting-contracts/README.md

 ### Through the factory

 It is also possible for someone else to pay for the claim.
-To do this, the dapp should ask the recipient to provide a valid signature using `claim_key.priv` to acknowledge that they approve only a specific recipient.
+To do this, the dapp should ask the recipient to provide a valid signature using the private key to acknowledge that they approve only a specific recipient.
 This can then be submitted to the factory using `claim_external`.

 ## Cancelling Gifts